|

 Having traveled half the world to go to school, I dived

-right away into my studies.
+straight into my studies.
 To my shock and horror,

 I discovered that in an American public school, a student’s